MARYAM-memo/account/README.md

 # account

-An Account page, this is sample app.
-In this app, I show you some functionality like using PopUpMenuButton, and Animation.
+An Account page is a sample app.
+In this app, I show you some functionality like using PopUpMenuButton and Animation.

 these are some photos...
 👇